javaGuruBY/rpaS3/homework/english/YurySavitski/lecture1/task1.md

 2 Listen!
 Somebody is singing.
 3 Look!
 The sun is shining.
 4 He does not use his car every day.
-5 — Where are you coming from?
+5 — Where do you come from?
 — I am from Canada.
 6 What happened?
 Why are you crying?